mayankpatel1715/BMS/LEARNING_LOG.md

 ## Step 4: The Critical Data Structure Problem - JSON Architecture Breakdown

-### 🔍 Overview
+### 🔍 Problem Overview

-The Bank Management System (BMS) is intended to support:
-- ✅ Creating new accounts
-- ✅ Storing them persistently
-- ✅ Fetching account information
-- ✅ Updating account balance
-- ✅ Deleting accounts

-To achieve this, the program uses a JSON file (`bank_db.json`) as a database.

-**However**, the current JSON structure and logic do not support multiple accounts, which leads to:
+The BMS uses `bank_db.json` as a database, but the JSON structure didn't support multiple accounts, causing:
 - ❌ Broken search functions
-- ❌ Overwriting data
+- ❌ Data overwriting (only storing one account)
-- ❌ KeyErrors
+- ❌ KeyErrors and TypeErrors
-- ❌ TypeError exceptions
-- ❌ Only storing one account at a time

-This section explains:
-1. What went wrong
-2. Why it happened
-3. What the correct data model should be
-4. How the YouTube Manager example already does the right thing
-5. The conceptual fixes needed

 ---

 ### 📋 Finding 1 — Incorrect JSON Structure

-#### ❌ What I Did Wrong
+**❌ What I Did Wrong:**

-My BMS database contains a **single dictionary**:
+My database contained a **single dictionary**:
 ```json
 {
   "account_no": 83,